 The Reconvened WG understands that a procedure to make changes has already been created with the implementation of the Protection of IGO and INGO Identifiers in All gTLDs Policy consensus policy (approved by the ICANN Board in April 2014 in relation to certain specific IGO and INGO names, but not including those Red Cross names under consideration by this Reconvened WG) with an effective date of 1 August 2018.
 The Reconvened WG believes that the same process should apply to changes to the reserved list developed for Red Cross National Society names and as such does not expect that any changes to the current change procedure will be required other than the notification requirements specified in this Recommendation #5.

-The Reconvened WG also understands that the GAC is the authoritative channel for any proposed changes that are to be made to the reservation list.
+The Reconvened WG also understands that the GAC is the an important channel for any proposed changes that are to be made to the reservation list.

 The Reconvened WG suggests that the International Federation of Red Cross and Red Crescent Societies may wish to determine a point in their process by which new National Societies are formed and approved, but possibly prior to publication, where notification can be sent to and processed by the GAC, GNSO and the ICANN Org such that the relevant identifiers can be protected to minimize front-running registration of said identifiers.
 The Reconvened WG understands and acknowledges, however, that such a step is outside of ICANN’s remit and the scope of this policy process; as such, its adoption is purely dependent on the Red Cross’ relevant internal processes.